What is Requirement Validation?

 - Problem List – List of discovered problems in the requirements document

 - Agreed Actions – List of agreed actions in response to requirements problems.
-Some problems may have several corrective actions; some problems may have no associated actions.
+Some problems may have several corrective actions.

 Visure Requirements ALM Platform:

-Requirements validation is the process of assessing whether or not the requirements for a system or product meet the needs of the stakeholders.
-The importance of requirements validation cannot be overstated; if the requirements are not correct, then the resulting system or product will not meet the needs of the stakeholders.
+Requirements validation is the process of assessing whether or not the requirements for a system or product meet the needs and expectations of the stakeholders.
+The importance of requirements validation cannot be overstated; if the requirements are not correct, then the resulting system or product will not be accepted by the stakeholders.
 There are many tools and techniques available for performing requirements validation, and Visure Requirements ALM Platform is one of the most comprehensive and easy-to-use solutions.
 Request a free 30-day trial at Visure Requirements ALM Platform to see how this powerful tool can help you ensure that your requirements are correct and that your systems and products meet your stakeholders’ needs.